by Jeffrey Mays, Science Education Specialist

 In addition to purchasing your curriculum for the year, I recommend that you either ask students to buy—or supply each student with—an inexpensive blank lab journal.
 Such notebooks are usually available at your local office supplies store.
 We recommend the Mead 09000 or the National 53-108.

 If your course will include the experiments, give yourself plenty of time to start acquiring the necessary lab equipment.
 Home Science Tools sells equipment bundles for each Novare Science text, making it easy to purchase everything you need for your course’s experiments.
 Be sure to order early, though; sometimes chemicals are in short supply and have to be backordered.

-To learn more about the full Novare vision for science education and additional ways to implement new models of thought and practices in your science classroom, I also recommend purchasing a copy of Teaching Science So That Students Learn Science and reading it prior to the start of the school year.
+To learn more about the full Novare vision for science education and additional ways to implement new models of thought and practices in your science classroom, I also recommend purchasing a copy of From Wonder to Mastery and reading it prior to the start of the school year.

 One Week Before School Starts

 Download the Lesson List/Schedule and the Lesson Calendar template provided in the Digital Resources for your course.
 Use these files to create your own schedule for the year, blocking off holidays, in-service days, family vacations, etc. Remember to keep Quiz Day as the same day of every week, and don’t forget to also include experiment days in your schedule.
 Each student should have access to the finished Lesson Calendar, whether in digital form or as a print copy, as they work through the course.

 Beyond welcoming students, energizing them for the wonderful course upon which they are about to embark, and exuding a contagious enthusiasm for the wonder of God's amazing world,